gstein/ezt/README.txt

 EZT was started as part of the edna project (http://edna.sf.net/) in early 2001.
 However, it was also intended towards use within the ViewVC project (http://viewvc.tigris.org/).
-The bulk of EZT development occured as part of ViewVC during 2001 and 2002.
+The bulk of EZT development occurred as part of ViewVC during 2001 and 2002.

 In 2003, EZT started to get used in additional places: SubWiki, Subversion's build system, and some infrastructure pieces at the ASF.